Credenza desk: Less frequent usage

 When its planned use is to be less frequent, such as holding books or files which are not regularly referenced, or to act as an extra surface to help facilitate larger meetings, credenza desks are often placed on a wall in some other location of the office, such as adjacent to a conference table if one is present.
 Many conference rooms that have meeting tables but not desks will also have a credenza desk against one wall.

 Shape and form

 The credenza desk is sometimes flat, like a pedestal desk, but more often than not it has a stack of shelves, small drawers and other nooks above its main working surface.
 The sum of these overhead amenities is usually called a hutch.
 Hence, the credenza desk is often called a "credenza with hutch".

 The credenza desk is comparable in form to but differs from the armoire desk in that it is seen for the most part in large office buildings (instead of home offices, like the armoire desk) and most of its storage spaces are wide open.
+However, a credenza can be used for a home office.